dataluscorp/browser/docs/performance/reporting_a_performance_problem.md

 all of the processes are shown.
 You might have a content process using up the CPU and not the main one.

-Make sure you are doing whatever it is that slows down Firefox while recording the profile.
+Make sure you are doing whatever it is that slows down Datalus while recording the profile.
 For example you might have one addon that slows down page load and another one that slows down tab switch.